A&E (TV network)

-A&E is an American basic cable network, the flagship television property of A&E Networks.
-The network was originally founded in 1984 as the Arts & Entertainment Network, initially focusing on fine arts, documentaries, dramas, and educational entertainment.
-Today, the network deals primarily in non-fiction programming, including reality docusoaps, true crime, documentaries, and miniseries.
+A&E (an initialism of its original name, the Arts & Entertainment Network) is an American cable and satellite television network and the flagship property of A+E Global Media, a joint venture between Hearst Communications and Comcast (through the Disney General Entertainment Content division of Disney Entertainment).
+A&E was launched on February 1, 1984, as a block on Nickelodeon.
+The network originally focused on fine arts, documentaries, dramas and educational entertainment.
+Today, it deals primarily in non-fiction programming, including reality television, true crime, documentaries and miniseries, thus de-emphasizing its full name in the process.

-As of July 2015, A&E is available to approximately 95,968,000 pay television households (82.4% of households with television) in the United States.
+Since 1985, it is no longer a programming block, due to its joint owners spinning it off into a 24-hour channel while Nickelodeon later launched Nick at Nite to fill in the time slot A&E formerly held.
+As of November 2023, A&E is available to approximately 63,000,000 pay television households in the United States – down from its 2011 peak of 100,000,000 households.
 The American version of the channel is being distributed in Canada while international versions were launched for Australia, Latin America, and Europe.

 History

-Launch
+1984–2002

 A&E launched on February 1, 1984, initially available to 9.3 million cable television homes in the U.S. and Canada.
 The network is a result of the 1984 merger of Hearst/ABC's Alpha Repertory Television Service (ARTS) and (pre–General Electric merger) RCA-owned The Entertainment Channel.

+It was originally available in two versions, one in an 8-hour version, which was to follow Nickelodeon on RCA Satcom III-R, the other was a full 20-hour version, on another satellite provider, the Westar V. In 1984, the signal split off from Nickelodeon, once A&E picked up its 20-hour signal on RCA Satcom III-R. In response, Nickelodeon launched its own nighttime block Nick at Nite to displace A&E on many signals.

 In 1986, the network premiered one of the first classical music videos to be broadcast in the United States and Canada, the Kendall Ross Bean: Chopin Polonaise in A Flat.

 By 1990, original programming accounted for 35 to 40 percent of A&E's content.
 Biography, a one-hour documentary series that was revived in 1987, was considered to be the network's signature show.
 In 1994, airings of Biography went from weekly broadcasts to airing five nights a week, which helped boost A&E's ratings to record levels.
 The nightly series became A&E's top-rated show and one of cable television's most notable successes.
 Biography received Primetime Emmy Awards in 1999 and 2002.

+In 1993, Rockefeller Group’s Radio City Music Hall sold its 12.5% stake of A&E to Capital Cities/ABC, Hearst & NBC, NBC owns 25% stake of A&E, while the others 37.5% stake of the two.
 In 1994, the channel picked up reruns of Law & Order on an eight-year agreement, which would help bring in additional viewers.